I keep thinking of myself as that leaky bucket. I marvel at the fact that I don’t need to put myself into God’s ocean of love; I’m already there.

 The first illusion, which I talked about last week, is that I need to fix my holes to be useful to God.
 The second is that I could ever be empty of God.

-When Darrell Johnson taught at Regent College, he once said in a sermon on John 17, “We are in God and He is in us,” then added with a wondrous sigh, “and you can’t get much closer than in.”
+When Darrell Johnson taught at Regent College, he once said in a sermon on John 17, “We are in God and God is in us,” then added with a wondrous sigh, “and you can’t get much closer than in.”

 Jesus prayed that we would be one with the Father in the same way he is.
 God answered that prayer through Jesus’s death and resurrection.
 Yet we keep living as if nothing has changed.
 Father Thomas Keating, a Benedictine monk, said, “The chief thing that separates us from God is the thought that we are separated from Him.
 If we get rid of that thought, our troubles will be greatly reduced.”

 Yes.
-That thought makes me to thrash about, frantically trying to keep myself afloat.
+That thought makes me thrash about, frantically trying to keep myself afloat.
 Jesus smiles.
 “Let yourself sink into my love.
 Abide in me and I will bear fruit in you.”

 I imagine myself again as that leaky bucket sinking into an ocean of love, not fixing or accomplishing or becoming… anything.
 I feel peaceful.